Which Program Reigns Supreme?

 Did you know that there are other programs made by the same company, Adobe?
 In the graphic design world, we also use Adobe Illustrator and Adobe InDesign in addition to Photoshop.
 Each of these tools has different purposes in graphic design.
 So, when someone says, “I have Photoshop.
 I’ll just create my own logo,” we cringe pretty hard.

 Photoshop is NEVER meant for logos, ever.
 Adobe actually did a great job naming its products.
 Photoshop is for photos.
 It is for raster-based, or pixel imagery.
 This means that anything created on Photoshop has a finite size.
 While not inherently bad to have a finite file size, it could be limiting for your business later on.
-For example, we are helped a client with her logo created in Photoshop.
+For example, we helped a client with her logo created in Photoshop.
 It was 3” wide.
 If she ever wants to create a billboard, or vehicle wrap, maybe a tote bag, the largest the logo could be on these pieces is 3”.
 Artists that create beautiful digital illustrations in Photoshop use massive file sizes to get the image quality and size they need.

-Some things we use Photoshop for include:
+The things we use Photoshop for:

 • Clipping objects out of photos